What is Pupil Premium?

 - London Borough of Merton will check your eligibility via the Department for Education's website.
 The website will only show whether or not you are eligible for the scheme - it does not give Merton any other information about you or your child.

-- If you are eligible, following this application, please contact Mrs Morgan in the School Office and Mrs Byrne firstname.lastname@example.org.
-They will able to discuss the support available for your child.
+- If you are eligible, following this application, please contact Rebecca Byrne email@example.com, to discuss the support available for your child.

 How does Bishop Gilpin use Pupil Premium funding?

-- We use the principles above to inform our budget setting when we consider how to spend pupil premium in any financial year - in particular, we will review the success of any strategies used in the past and look to build on that.
+We use the principles above to inform our budget setting when we consider how to spend pupil premium in any financial year - in particular, we will review the success of any strategies used in the past and look to build on that, in line with respected evidence-based approaches.